 Another kind of compound using ammonia is ammonium nitrate.
 It's a rapid way of introducing nitrogen into compost piles, so again if you need to compost wood chips fast, then you might want to think of kickstarting the decomposition process.

-Another thing you could try is to add some horse manure.
+Another thing you could try is to add some animal manure, for example, horse manure.
 Sounds gross, but horses feed on huge amounts of grass and other organic matter every day, and as a result, their gut microbes are a perfect source of nitrogen.
 Your local stables will be only too happy to have you take some off their hands!

 How Do You Make Compost out of Wood Chips?

-If you already have a compost pile, introducing woodchips is the same as introducing any other high-carbon material, including wood, branches, bark, dead leaves, or cardboard.
+If you already have a compost pile, adding wood chips is the same as introducing any other high-carbon material, including wood, branches, bark, dead leaves, or cardboard.
 Treat the compost pile as you always have, and you’ll be fine.

 But if you’re looking to turn a wood chip pile into a compost pile, or you don’t otherwise have a compost pile in your garden, it’s a great way to get into the composting game.
-First, put a layer of wood chips on some bare earth.
-Then add some grass clippings, kitchen waste (organic food waste), and other nitrogen-rich materials.
+To make your wood chip compost pile, you’ll first need to put a layer of wood chips on some bare earth.
+Then add some organic materials such as grass, kitchen waste (organic food waste), and other nitrogen-rich materials.

 Then, more wood chips.
 Maybe on top of this, add some manure before another layer of wood chips.
 As you can see, you’re layering the pile, but you’re not adding too much nitrogen.
 Depending on the size of your compost pile, you might need more or fewer layers, but keeping that 4:1 carbon to nitrogen balance is key.

 Don’t forget to turn the pile!
-Wood chip compost has a great advantage in that the shape of a wood chip allows for plenty of oxygen, but you still need to actively get the microbes working all over the pile for full decomposition.
+Wood chips have a great advantage in that the shape of a wood chip allows for plenty of oxygen, but you still need to actively get the microbes working all over the pile for the composting process to work properly.

 How To Use Your Finished Wood Chip Compost